McAJBen/DungeonBoard/README.md

 <br>

 ### Image Utility
-This is simmilar to the Layer Utility, but will only show one image at a time.
+This is similar to the Layer Utility, but will only show one image at a time.
 This is useful when you want to simply use a screen to display a picture.
 <br>
 <img src="Examples/control4.png" alt="Controls" width="300" height="300">